gabe-lade/policy-shocks/README.md

 The data needed for replication are contained in “dataSTATA\policy_shocks_ajae.dta”

-<i>Note: All RIN price data have been removed from this file.
-RIN prices were purchased from OPIS, and we are unable to share this data.</i>
+<i>Note: All RIN price data have been removed.
+The data are available to purchase from the [Oil Price Information Service](https://www.opisnet.com/). </i>

 **Replication Instructions:**